-If you or your child has symptoms associated with leukemia, see your health care provider.
-Your health care provider can make a diagnosis and help you determine which treatment or combination of therapies will work best.
+If you or your child has symptoms associated with leukemia, see your child's doctor.
+Your child's doctor can make a diagnosis and help you determine which treatment or combination of therapies will work best.

 Some leukemias can be prevented by avoiding exposure to benzene, nicotine, or radiation.

 Leukemia is an extremely complex disease.
 Treatment depends on the type of leukemia, certain features of the leukemic cells, the extent of the disease, and whether the leukemia has been treated before.
 Whenever possible, a patient with leukemia should be treated at a medical center that specializes in the disease.

 Some of the drug therapies used to treat leukemia include the following:

 A comprehensive treatment plan for leukemia may include a range of complementary and alternative therapies (CAM).
 Individuals should educate themselves and keep all medical providers fully informed regarding any and all CAM therapies they are using, both prescribed drugs and dietary supplements.
 While supplements and herbal therapies may be an important component of a comprehensive cancer care program, some supplements and herbs may interfere with conventional cancer care, and new research about these interactions is emerging every day.
 Work with a knowledgeable physician and inform all of your health care providers about any herbs and supplements you are using or considering using.

 Following these nutritional tips may help reduce symptoms:

 You may address nutritional deficiencies with the following supplements: